-- 5.2.1 Each Programme of a Discipline or a branch of study shall consist of: - 1) General courses in Basic Sciences, Basic Engineering Sciences, Social Sciences & Humanities. - 2) Interdisciplinary courses in Engineering to impart the fundamentals of Engineering to the student. - 3) Compulsory core courses to impart broad based knowledge needed in the branch of study concerned. - 4) Elective courses from either discipline or interdisciplinary areas to be chosen by the student based on his/her interest and specialization preferred. - 5) A Term paper and a Project approved by the Department to be submitted in the fourth year of study.
+- 5.2.1 Each Programme of a Discipline or a branch of study shall consist of: - 1) General courses in Basic Sciences, Basic Engineering Sciences, Social Sciences & Humanities. - 2) Interdisciplinary courses in Engineering to impart the fundamentals of Engineering to the student. - 3) Compulsory core courses to impart broad based knowledge needed in the branch of study concerned. - 4) Elective courses are to be chosen by the student based on his/her interest and specialization preferred from the list of electives offered. - 5) A Term paper and a Project approved by the Department to be submitted in the fourth year of study.